josephlugo/WebApiExample/README.md

 # WebApiExample
-A sample Web API project to test different functionalities.
+A sample Web API project to test different functionalities such as simple and compound parameters queries, auto-generated documentation website project, and different output formats configuration (HTML, JSON).